This post is also available in: Português

 Where is Penang

-Penang is located on the West side of Malaysia (355 km from Kuala Lumpur), really near the border with Thailand.
+Penang Island is located on the West side of Malaysia (355 km from Kuala Lumpur), really near the border with Thailand.

 Penang tourist map